mmomtchev/everything-json/README.md

 ## With `Next.js`

-`everything-json` can be used with `Next.js` - but only on the server side.
+`everything-json` can be used with `Next.js` - but only for data fetching on the server side.
 It works particularly well with the new `app` router.
 Simply import it in your server-side component:

 ```ts
 import { JSON as JSONAsync } from 'everything-json';